Clinton-Davis/focus_fitness/README.md

     | AWS_ACCESS_KEY_ID |    < Your Values >   |
     | USE_AWS |    True  |

-    >You will get in them when you setup your  [AWS bucket](https://aws.amazon.com/s3/) If you are wanting to use the [allauth](https://django-allauth.readthedocs.io/en/latest/) social accounts Uncomment out the [Facebook](https://developers.facebook.com/products/facebook-login/) and [Googel](https://developers.google.com/identity/sign-in/web/sign-in) socialaccounts from INSTALLED_APPS in settings.py, and add your Facebook secrets.
+    >You will get in them when you setup your  [AWS bucket](https://aws.amazon.com/s3/).
+    >If you are wanting to use the [allauth](https://django-allauth.readthedocs.io/en/latest/) social accounts, uncomment out lines 60-61 from settings.py (INSTALLED_APPS socialaccounts) and add your [Facebook](https://developers.facebook.com/products/facebook-login/) secrets into the 'Config Vars'.
+[Googel](https://developers.google.com/identity/sign-in/web/sign-in) setup here.

     | Key      |      Value    |
     |----------|:-------------:|